 Championships: None at the professional level

-Tony G was the simply the culmination of the evolution at the TE position.
-Gonzalez was a basketball player before deciding to exclusively playing TE, which made him bigger and stronger than everyone else, plus he was athletic enough to play well versus everyone defense he went against.
+Tony G was simply the culmination of the evolution at the TE position.
+Gonzalez was a basketball player before deciding to exclusively play TE, which made him bigger and stronger than everyone else, plus he was athletic enough to play well versus everyone's defense he went against.
 Ditka started the trend that led to Winslow, and Winslow stated the trend that gave us Tony G, and Gonzalez became the blueprint for the modern TE, but the blueprint is still the G.O.A.T.

 All data was pulled from profootballreference.com, NFL.com, and Profootballhof.com